Tutedhara: Modern replacements

 Although most jahrus may have lost their function, leaving only the stone remnants to posterity, new structures are taking their place: plastic water dispensers of different sizes, to be used by passersby.
 In Tripureswar, Kathmandu there is at least one case where not only the function but also the spirit of the jahru has been revived: the water is being given away for free.

 Water ATMs

 In March 2019, the city of Lalitpur installed a "water ATM" outside its office building.
 From this machine, people can buy small quantities (200 ml or 1 litre) of safe drinking water.
-This sparked a debate about whether or not dispensing water should be free of charge, as is tradition in Nepal.
+This sparked a debate about whether or not drinking water should be available free of charge, as is tradition in Nepal.
 At the beginning of 2020, the Kathmandu Valley Water Supply Management Board was planning to install 15 more water ATMs in busy places in the Kathmandu Valley, including some of the heritage sites.
 One of the stated aims was to reduce the use of plastic water bottles.